carpentries-incubator/high-dimensional-stats-r/_episodes/01-introduction-to-high-dimensional-data.md

 {: .challenge}

-# High-dimensional data in the biosciences
+# Using Bioconductor to access high-dimensional data in the biosciences

 In this workshop, we will look at statistical methods that can be used to visualise and analyse high-dimensional biological data using packages available